-The series is currently back in production in Scotland, and executive producer Matthew B. Roberts has reassured fans that the show’s famously (ahem) intimate scenes won’t be going anywhere, despite some necessary safety adjustments during filming.
+Season 6 got back in production in Scotland following a long delay due to lockdown restrictions, and executive producer Matthew B Roberts reassured fans that the show's famously intimate scenes won't be going anywhere, despite some necessary safety adjustments during filming.

-Despite safety being paramount, Roberts insists he won’t sacrifice the tone of the show: “I don’t know how to write “COVID-friendly scenes,” certainly not an Outlander scene, because we are going to have people next to each other, being emotional—you talk close to people, and that’s where it transfers COVID.
-We had to figure out, how do we keep Outlander, Outlander?”
+Despite safety being paramount, Roberts insists he wouldn't sacrifice the tone of the show: "I don't know how to write 'COVID-friendly scenes,' certainly not an Outlander scene, because we are going to have people next to each other, being emotional—you talk close to people, and that's where it transfers COVID.
+We had to figure out, how do we keep Outlander, Outlander?"

 He also revealed that some of these solutions included featuring fewer supporting background actors (for safety reasons), meaning that the show will rely on visual effects more.